hjr265/hjr265.me/content/_index.md

   priority: 1
 ---

-Hi, I’m Mahmud Ridwan, a software engineer based in Dhaka, Bangladesh.
+Hi, I'm Mahmud Ridwan, a software engineer based in Dhaka, Bangladesh.

 I began [my career](/experience/) in 2010 as a software developer.
 I earned my B.Sc. in Computer Science in late 2012, during which I developed a passion for competitive programming.